IonelPopJara/LeftRightRobotExperiment/README.md

 ## Overview

-The frontend of the applforication is written in plain `HTML`, `CSS`, and `JavaScript`.
+The frontend of the application is written in plain `HTML`, `CSS`, and `JavaScript`.
 The app communicates with a server written in `Python` using `Flask`.
-This server is responsible for writting the experiment data to a `csv` file to be analyzed later.
+This server is responsible for writing the experiment data to a `csv` file to be analyzed later.
 The system also makes use of MQTT for the communication between the robots and the frontend.

 ### CSV Format